 - Relapse prevention awareness and planning

-Ongoing care might include sober living facilities, 12-step meetings or group therapy that places an emphasis on preparing for relapse and staying strong against temptation.
+Ongoing care might include sober living facilities, 12-step meetings or group therapy in OR that places an emphasis on preparing for relapse and staying strong against temptation.

 Now that you know the answer to, “Is alcoholism a disease?”, you can get help from Crestview Recovery in Portland, Oregon.
 Targeted treatment programs and a range of therapies treat addiction at its root.
 Call 866.262.0531 to start your journey to sobriety and to start living the life you deserve.